Last updated: August 2, 2026

 - Enable browser caching to speed up repeat visits

-Mobile optimization is no longer optional, because according to Google Search Central, Google uses the mobile version of your site for indexing and ranking (Google Search Central’s mobile-first indexing documentation).
-Start with responsive design, which serves the same content across screen sizes and is the configuration Google recommends.
-That single decision makes your site usable from a wide desktop monitor down to a compact phone.
+Mobile optimization is no longer optional, because Google uses the mobile version of your site for indexing and ranking (Google Search Central’s mobile-first indexing documentation).

-Then pressure-test the mobile experience itself.
-Simplify the menu, increase font sizes for readability, and make buttons large enough for a thumb.
 Mobile and desktop visitors arrive with different needs and contexts, and a site that respects both keeps more of the traffic it already earns.

 Quick wins

-- Implement responsive design across breakpoints
+- Use responsive design across breakpoints

-4. UX enhancement: smooth the visitor journey
+4. Website accessibility improvements: smooth the visitor journey

-Better UX turns a confusing site into a clear path that moves visitors toward action.
-User experience is how people interact with your site, so small friction points quietly cost you leads.
-Begin with navigation: an intuitive, well-labeled menu guides visitors through your content without guesswork.
-In our work with the recruiting-software company JazzHR, moving the blog onto the main domain and giving it a cleaner, on-brand structure helped cut the blog bounce rate by 22% and lift blog traffic by 54% year over year, a reminder that UX and navigation changes move real numbers.
+In our work with the recruiting-software company JazzHR, moving the blog onto the main domain and giving it a cleaner, on-brand structure helped cut the blog bounce rate by 22% and lift blog traffic by 54% year over year.
+That shows how UX and navigation changes can move real numbers.

-Next, make your calls to action persuasive and easy to spot, since these are the signposts that move people to the next step.
 Then make the site usable for everyone, including people with disabilities, by adding alt text, supporting keyboard navigation, and using high-contrast colors.
-Accessibility is both good UX and the right thing to do, and the WCAG guidelines are a solid place to start.
+Better access is both good UX and the right thing to do, and the WCAG guidelines are a strong place to start.

 Quick wins